kubos/kubos/docs/installation-docs/installing-linux-iobc.rst

 You'll need to establish a serial connection with the board in order to connect to the console.

-You can do this via a Kubos Vagrant image with the ``minicom kubos`` command after booting the board.
+You can do this via a Kubos SDK Vagrant image with the ``minicom kubos`` command after booting the board.

 The default login information for an iOBC is kubos/Kubos123.